labs14-stampd/frontend/README.md

 -    Virtual DOM provides superior performance over alternatives like jQuery.
 -    ReactJS is a such a popular libary, many modules are available as is plenty of up-to-date information.
--    The team has expentisve experience in ReactJS, facilitating the development process.
--    point four

 #### React-Conflux